bokkypoobah/FxxxLandRush/Purchasing.md

 * Leave the *_data* field blank
 * Click *Write*
 * Select your desired method to access your wallet, and execute the transaction.
+* See [EthGasStation.io](https://ethgasstation.info/) for the recommended gas price
+* Use a Gas amount of 200,000

 <br />